Last Updated on 01.12.2022

 Wicks that will be in candles poured into containers like tealights or votives need an anchor at the bottom so they won’t float to the top of the liquid wax.
 Floating candles also need a seal on the bottom of the wick as well as an anchor since the wick can soak up water and stop burning.

-You can also find wooden wicks and wicks made of any fiber like hemp.
+You can also find wooden wicks and those which are made of any fiber like hemp.
 You can even use old cotton shirt scraps or shoelaces with the plastic ends removed.

 How Many Wicks per Candle?